Home Featured Mums House Helps in Kenya: The Day my Nanny ‘Killed’ Her Daughter

 Petronilla is a young lady that I took into my home as a nanny, house girl or Domestic Manager (DM) –as we commonly refer to them as.
 We embraced her and welcomed her into our home wholeheartedly.
 We were kind to her.
 We’d pictured her working for us till she retired.
 We were even willing to help with her six – yes – six children where we could.

 Surely Petronilla, were all these dramatics necessary?
-I tell you, your theatrics were good enough to win an Oscar.

 Yet, I choose not to judge you.
+Life must go on and I wish you all the best.
+It is well.”

-Mummy Tales is an organization dedicated to empowering its readers on different aspects of womanhood and motherhood.
-Mummy Tales is the top Women & Girl Empowerment blog in Kenya (BAKE 2017 awards) and 2016 top Women & Girl Empowerment blog (African Blogger Awards).
+Mummy Tales by Maryanne W. Waweru is a platform dedicated to empowering its readers on different aspects of womanhood and motherhood.
 Read more motherhood experiences of Kenyan moms here.
+Connect with Mummy Tales on: FACEBOOK l YOU TUBEINSTAGRAM l TWITTER

 Comments